blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 #### Convergence
 I wanted to display a few figures that highlight the robust convergence properties of this optimization routine.
-In the following two figures, the grayscale lines represent the best solution after every 100 iterations, with a corresponding colorbar displaying the total swim time in seconds.
+In the following two figures, the grayscale lines represent the in-progress solution every 100 iterations, with a corresponding colorbar displaying the total swim time in seconds.
 The optimized solution is shown in yellow, and the textbox in the upper righthand corner shows the optimized swim distance and time.

 {{< figure src="mv_swim_convergence_h180_0630.png" id="robust_soln" caption="Illustration of solver robustness: convergence is achieved despite poorly chosen initial conditions." numbered=true >}}